Mocking the backend

 There are some use-cases where a mock backend makes sense to use in the browser.

-• The Gachou Demo is hosted on Gitlab pages.
+• The Gachou Demo is hosted on GitLab pages.
 It has no real backend, but you can still try it out.
 If you just want to show people, how the frontend will look like, but the backend is not ready yet, this is the way to go.

 • Integration testing with real browsers: Instead of testing your frontend with Jest, you can use e2e-tools like Cypress, but still use a mock backend.